Why you need to plan your blog content strategy way ahead of time

 Or do find yourself with a book full of ideas but you have no clue which one to pick?

-When you have a blog content plan or have a fixed list of ideas that you’re going to be writing about, for the next 3-6 months, blogging becomes super easy.
+When you have a blog content strategy or have a fixed list of ideas that you’re going to be writing about, for the next 3-6 months, blogging becomes super easy.

-Let’s see why a Blog Content Plan can help you grow your blog more quickly.
+Let’s see why a Blog Content Strategy can help you grow your blog more quickly.

 1. It holds you accountable.

-Half the work is done by planning your blog content.
+Half the work is done by planning your blog content strategy.

 When you see that a blog post has to go out in 7 days, a switch goes off in your brain and a mental note is created.